TechPmCareerPath/AI_Job_Search_Center/README.md

 **"Did you apply for this position?"** --> **"Yes"**, will add this position to the Job Application Tracker table and increment Active Job Search Dashboard -> Applications task by one, (if there is an active job search and the "Applications" task was added for that week.).
 You can **undo** this action by choosing "No".

-**"Did you apply for this position?"** --> **"No"**, just marks the status as "Skipped" with not further action needed by the user.
+**"Did you apply for this position?"** --> **"No"**, just marks the status as "Skipped" with no further action needed by the user.
 You can **undo** this action by choosing "Yes".

 <img width="1052" height="552" alt="AI_Job_Search_Center_FindJobMatches" src="https://github.com/user-attachments/assets/70e8b3dc-b8a1-4de0-a34c-9c2b8ef62087" />

 ### Job Application Tracker
-This is a table to view and edit the jobs you applied for.
+This shows your overall job hunting status at a glance.
+It's a table to view and edit the jobs you applied for, add notes and change the status.

 **All of your job applications** can be tracked here.
-This table includes jobs you found via this app and chose "Did you apply for this position?" --> Yes.
+This table includes jobs you found via this app and chose "Did you apply for this position?" --> "Yes".
 Also, this table supports manually adding jobs you found and applied for **outside** of this app, like a former co-worker mentioned a job that you applied for.

-Based on the Follow-up Date you enter in this table, there will be 2 statues as the top.
-The statues are:
+Based on the Follow-up Date you enter in this table, there will be 2 states as the top.
+The states are:
 * Follow-ups that are past due or due today.
 * Follow-ups to be completed tomorrow.

-The **Filter Status** shows the statuses that **you create**.
+The **Filter Status** shows the statuses **you create**.
 I didn't want to force a process on my users, so I let you decide what follow-up statuses to create.
-Suggested to create as few statuses as possible, and make them meaningful :-)
+It's suggested to create as few statuses as possible, and make them meaningful :-)

 Note, you can hover on the table to get a little menu in the top right.
 Also, choosing a row in the far left column will enable deletion.
 <img width="907" height="592" alt="AI_Job_Search_Center_JobApplicationTrackerTable" src="https://github.com/user-attachments/assets/c6eb6ea2-bfc6-4289-96a0-0e70c974da7f" />

-After making changes to the table, choose the "Save Tracker Changes" button.
+After making changes to the table, choose the "Save Tracker Changes" button under this table.

 ### System Configuration Editor
 This allows you to modify AI model settings and system prompts live without touching the code.
 For convenience, all changes are saved in the .yaml files mentioned on this screen.